tusharatkare06/TMDB--POWER-BI-DASHBOARD-PROJECT/README.md

 This project portfolio is more than just a showcase of technical prowess; it is a testament to my passion for data exploration and storytelling.
 Through interactive visualizations and compelling narratives, I aim to inspire and inform, sparking conversations and driving innovation in the realm of data analytics.

-🔗 Dive into the Dashboard:
+🔗 Dive into the Dataset: https://onyxdata.co.uk/data-dna-dataset-challenge/

 Join me on this exhilarating journey of exploration and discovery as we navigate the intricate web of cinematic insights together! 💡💻